PT symmetry as a necessary and sufficient condition for unitary time evolution: Unitarity when energies are not all real but complete

 The fact that the two complex conjugate poles are on the same Riemann sheet has an interesting consequence: it enables the two poles to be located within the same contour in the complex energy plane rather than be in different contours.
 In consequence, the theory will be causal.
 Specifically, with two complex conjugate poles having opposite imaginary parts, one of the poles would have to appear above the real energy axis and one below.
 Now when one only has to deal with poles with real energies (such as the $D(E)=1/E_++1/E_-$ propagator associated with (\ref{E18})), to construct a causal, retarded propagator, one locates all the poles slightly below the real axis, with a contour integration then giving no pole contribution if one closes the contour in the upper-half plane.
 If one simply repeats this prescription when there is a pole in the upper-half plane, on closing the contour above the real axis one then gets a non-zero pole contribution and causality violations result.
 However, as discussed for instance in \cite{R13}, for complex conjugate pairs of poles one can use an alternate contour instead.
 Specifically, one can deform the contour to pass above any pole in the upper-half plane.
 Then when one closes this deformed contour in the upper-half plane, one still gets no pole contribution and the propagator is causal, and when one closes the deformed contour in the lower-half plane, both complex poles contribute, just as in (\ref{E25}).
-For $\cal{P}\cal{T}$ theories then, to maintain causality, the prescription is to make the choice of contour dynamics dependent (just as is done with the $\cal{P}\cal{T}$-theory Hilbert space metric), so that as interactions cause poles to move off the real axis the contour must move along with them so that all the poles remain below it, a meaningful procedure if all the poles are on the same Riemann sheet \cite{R14}.
+For $PT$ theories then, to maintain causality, the prescription is to make the choice of contour dynamics dependent (just as is done with the $PT$-theory Hilbert space metric), so that as interactions cause poles to move off the real axis the contour must move along with them so that all the poles remain below it, a meaningful procedure if all the poles are on the same Riemann sheet.\footnote{It could be of interest to see if the causality problems that are met in Lee-Wick electrodynamics \cite{R11,R11a,R11b,R13} might originate in the use of a preassigned Krein space norm rather than the dynamically determined $V$ norm.}